By Lauren Feldis

 Top restaurants, such as the French Laundry, have already made the switch.

 How many times do you forget to turn on the exhaust fan when you are cooking with your gas stove?
 Induction cooking does not put harmful combustion byproducts into the air inside your home so you can breathe easily.
 Only the pan gets hot which minimizes burns and accidental fires.

 Induction cooktops will cost a similar, or slightly lower, price than their high-end gas equivalent.
-But you will not need to pay for costly gas plumbing when installing.
-You may even be able to avoid the cost of a gas hookup if you are building a new home and save big time!
+But during a kitchen renovation, you will not need to pay for costly gas plumbing when installing.
+If you are building a new home, you may even be able to avoid the cost of a gas hookup, and save big time!

 This is a step towards the Net Zero homes of the future.
 As the grid moves to more renewable energy, building codes will continue to evolve to encourage energy efficiency and eventually mandate a switch to electrification.
 Making good decisions now saves you from a retrofit later.

 We need to eliminate the combustion of fossil fuels.
 Moving to all-electric appliances is part of the pathway to decarbonization.

 The technology is here, it is healthier for your family, the savings are real, and the planetary need is great.
 So what are you waiting for?
 Induction cooking for the win!